spatialos/gdk-for-unity/docs/content/connecting-to-spatialos.md

   * Connecting a server-worker or a client-worker instance to a local deployment.
   * Connecting server-worker instances to a cloud deployment.
-  * The special case of connecting a client-worker instance to a cloud deployment from the Unity Editor for debugging.
+  * The special case of connecting a client-worker instance to a cloud deployment from your Unity Editor for debugging.
 (Note you can also use the Locator to connect in this situation.)

 **Notes:**

 *  You usually connect client-worker instances to a cloud deployment via the Locator connection flow (outlined below) but you may want to debug your client-worker instance from your Unity Editor In this case, you can either use the Receptionist service connection flow via `spatial cloud connect external <deploymentname>` or the Locator service connection flow via the development-authentication.
 See the SpatialOS documentation to find out more about [`spatial cloud connect external <deploymentname>`](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-cloud-connect-external#spatial-cloud-connect-externall).
-* For mobile development, you need to use the new v13.5+ Locator connection flow to launch client-workers to the cloud from the Unity Editor.
+* For mobile development, you need to use the new v13.5+ Locator connection flow to launch client-workers to the cloud from your Unity Editor.

 ### Locator connection flow